CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name: Khubab Abdelmotalib
+- Your Name:
-- Your City: London
+- Your City:
-- Your Slack Name: Khubab Shams
+- Your Slack Name:

 # Homework Details

-- Module: Onboarding
+- Module:
-- Week: 1
+- Week: